Aprioren/Aprioren/README.md

 ### Hello there 👋

-# Greetings i`m Artem Sarancha
+# Greetings I`m Artem Sarancha
 I’m currently making ___FrontEnd___ :computer:.

 I did some work to improve my skills, and here you can watch it to yourself.
 ___
 ## Tecnologies that i use